narsimlukemsaram/COMP0182-Multi-Agent-Systems/Week_05/lab_sheet_5.md

 [2].
 Navigation, https://wiki.ros.org/navigation/.

-## Task 3: Single-robot auto navigation
+## Task 3: Single-Robot Auto Navigation

 In auto navigation, the camera detect the marker on top of the robot and the marker on the ground.
 The marker on the ground is the goal position and the application allow the robot to navigate from its original position to the goal position.